ferrazzipietro/teach-ChatGPT-your-R-library/README.md

 the prices can be find at the 'Fine tuning models' section of [OpenAi Pricing](https://openai.com/pricing).

-For me, the fine tuning of `davinci` costed around 4$ for 100 imputed functions.
+For me, the fine tuning of `davinci` costed around 4$ for 100 imputed functions, while ada costed me 0.05$ for the same amount of input data.